HaimSarraf/Advanced-C/17-compiler-option/README.md

 (on a debian-linux machine like ubuntu)in terminal run the codes below:

-$ gcc -D DEBUGON preprocessor-debugging-example.c -o x.c
+$ gcc -D DEBUG_ON preprocessor-debugging-example.c -o x

 then you can choose the debug level :